galahad-creative/idle-mmo-wiki/en/community-and-competition/guilds.md

 ### Levelling and Experience

-Boosting the guild level through experience grants added benefits, like expanding member capacity.
+Boosting the guild level through experience provides added benefits, such as expanding member capacity.
 Further enhancements are planned for future releases.
-As the guild level increases, expect to unlock additional raids and increase the daily challenge limit.
+As the guild level increases, you'll unlock additional raids and be able to participate in more daily challenges.

 -----

 ### Marks

-Marks serve as currency earned through guild challenges.
-They enable access to diverse guild mechanics, including the ability to refresh challenges and raid participation.
+Marks are the currency earned through guild challenges.
+They allow access to various guild mechanics, such as refreshing challenges and participating in raids.

 Currently, the sole method to acquire tokens is by completing challenges.